jahn-junior/youtube-links/CONTRIBUTING.md

 > - docs
 > - chore

-Committing triggers the pre-commit hook, which runs the automatic code formatter and the fast linters.
+Committing triggers the [pre-commit](https://pre-commit.com/) hook, which runs the automatic code formatter and the fast linters.

 If the linters reformatted any of the files, the commit was cancelled.
 To make the changes stick, restage the modified files with `git add -A` and commit again.

 ### Test the change

-Test early and often, especially before you plan to open a pull request.
+All nontrivial code changes should be accompanied by a reasonable set of tests.

+This project's test suite includes both unit and integration tests.
+If you're not sure which tests you should add, go with your best judgement – additional tests can be added during the review process.

 Once you've made your changes, run the test suite: